 - Store orders generated by the user

-- Interface for viewing the information including the data and orders
+- Acts as an interface for viewing the information including the data and orders

-- An order manager sending orders to the exchange
+- Acts as an order manager sending orders to the exchange

-For example, even if the reaction time for an order is 1 millisecond (which is a lot compared to the latencies we see today), the system is still capable of making 1000 trading decisions in a single second.
-Thus, each of these 1000 trading decisions needs to go through the Risk management within the same second to reach the exchange.
+For example, even if the reaction time for an order is 1 millisecond, the system is still capable of making 1000 trading decisions in a single second.
+Thus, each of these 1000 trading decisions needs to go through risk management measures within the same second to avoid losses.
 You could say that when it comes to automated trading systems, this is just a problem of complexity.

-Although the application layer is primarily a view, some of the risk checks (which have now become resource-hungry operations owing to the problem of scale), can be offloaded to the application layer, especially those that are to do with the sanity of user inputs like fat finger errors.
+Although the application layer is primarily a view, some of the risk checks can be offloaded to the application layer, especially those that are to do with the sanity of user inputs like fat finger errors.

 Now let us understand the server components in more detail.

 Exchange or any market data vendor sends data in their own format.
 Your algorithmic trading system may or may not understand that language.
-Exchange provides you with an API or an Application Program Interface which allows you to program and create your own adapter which can convert the format of the data into the format your system can understand.
+Exchange provides you with an API or an Application Program Interface ⁽²⁾ which allows you to program and create your own adapter which can convert the format of the data into a format that your system can understand.

 Complex Event Processing Engine

 This part is the brain of your strategy.
-Once you have the data, you would need to work with it as per your strategy, which involves doing various statistical calculations, comparisons with historical data and decision making for order generation.
-The type of order, order quantity is prepared in this block.
+Once you have the data, you would need to work with it as per your strategy, which involves doing various statistical calculations, comparisons with historical data and decision-making for order generation.
+The type of order and order quantity is prepared in this block.

-What you call a Trading System is actually a CEP System
+What do you call a trading system which is actually a CEP System?